alan-turing-institute/uatk-spc/writeup.md

 Going forward, what should we do with this rewrite?

 1. Switch over to it.
-See the section below arguing why.
+See the last section arguing why.
-2. Just replace the initialisation step, but keep the existing Python/OpenCL model for part 2
-3. Nothing -- keep iterating on the Python version, but apply lessons from this code-base
+2. Nothing -- keep iterating on the Python version, but apply lessons from this code-base

 ## A code review of the Python model